grafana/grafana/public/app/plugins/panel/stat/README.md

-# Stat Panel - Native Plugin
+# Stat panel - Native Plugin

-The Stat Panel is **included** with Grafana.
+The Stat panel is **included** with Grafana.

-TThe Stat Panel visualization shows a one large stat value with an optional graph sparkline.
+TThe Stat panel visualization shows a one large stat value with an optional graph sparkline.
 You can control the background or value color using thresholds.

 By default, the Stat panel displays one of the following: